bitcoin-sv/spv-wallet-docs/spv-wallet-go-client/README.md

 ### Create SPV Wallet Go Client instance

 To create a SPV Wallet Go Client instance you need to provide user xpriv and SPV Wallet url.
-You can also deifine if you want to sign requests.
+You can also define if you want to sign requests.
 Below you can find examples of creating admin and normal user clients.

 #### Admin wallet client instance